Azure/bicep-types-az/generated/storsimple1200series/microsoft.storsimple/2016-10-01/types.md

 ## RawCertificateData
 ### Properties
-* **authType**: 'AccessControlService' | 'AzureActiveDirectory' | 'Invalid': Specify the Authentication type.
+* **authType**: 'AccessControlService' | 'AzureActiveDirectory' | 'Invalid': Specify the Authentication type
 * **certificate**: string (Required): Gets or sets the base64 encoded certificate raw data string

 ## AlertSettingsProperties
 ### Properties
 * **additionalRecipientEmailList**: string[]: List of email addresses (apart from admin/co-admin of subscription) to whom the alert emails need to be sent
 * **alertNotificationCulture**: string (Required): Culture setting to be used while building alert emails.
 For eg: "en-US"
-* **emailNotification**: 'Disabled' | 'Enabled' (Required): Value indicating whether user/admins will receive emails when an alert condition occurs on the system.
+* **emailNotification**: 'Disabled' | 'Enabled' (Required): Value indicating whether user/admins will receive emails when an alert condition occurs on the system
 * **notificationToServiceOwners**: 'Disabled' | 'Enabled' (Required): Value indicating whether service owners will receive emails when an alert condition occurs on the system.
 Applicable only if emailNotification flag is Enabled.

 ## BackupScheduleGroupProperties